 Here is Cult of Mac’s guide to setting up your new Mac the right way.

-If you’ve got a new Macbook, it’ll probably already have some charge, but you might as well plug it in while you set it up.
-If you’re setting up a new iMac, you’ll need to attach the power cable to the rear of the iMac and plug it into the wall.
-You’ll also need to attach the keyboard and mouse via USB port (also on the rear of the iMac).
+If you’ve got a new MacBook, it’ll probably already have some charge, but you might as well plug it in while you set it up.
+If you’re setting up a new desktop, you’ll need to attach the power cable to the rear of the machine and plug it into the wall.
+You’ll also need to prepare its keyboard and mouse.

 Once your new Mac is all connected, simply press the Power button and hear the glorious chime of a Mac starting up.
 Brand new Macs will launch Setup Assistant, and all you need to do is follow the instructions on each screen as it comes up.

-First, you’ll need to choose your country, or one near you, and press Continue.
+First, you’ll need to choose your country, and then click Continue.
 Next, choose your keyboard based on the language you want to use on your Mac.